-The Stakeholder Engagement team also worked with two local non-profits to offer educational videos for students across Minnesota.

-For STEMLink - Success Beyond the Classroom, the team created school-age-appropriate informational videos about airport careers - specifically in the Airport Fire and the Field Maintenance departments at the MAC.
+In addition to continuing to hold virtual meetings for airport advisory groups and the public, the team worked with two local non-profits to offer educational videos for students across Minnesota.
+For STEMLink - Success Beyond the Classroom, the team created school-ageappropriate informational videos about airport careers - specifically in the Airport Fire and the Field Maintenance departments at the MAC.
 The team also produced a video for the Science Museum of Minnesota about MSP Airport's solar arrays.
 That video reached more than 650 students through the museum's Action for Earth campaign.